Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Satay Brothers

-Satay Brothers is a success story led by brothers Alex and Mat Winnicki.
-Their restaurant on Notre-Dame West is one of the most popular spots in the city.
-Montrealers flock there to enjoy beloved classics inspired by Asian street food, all served in a vibrant and eclectic setting.
+Satay Brothers is the success story of brothers Alex and Mat Winnicki.
+Their Notre-Dame Ouest restaurant is one of the most popular in town, where Montrealers come for crowd-favourite classics inspired by Asian street food, served in a bold, eye-catching setting.

 3721 Rue Notre-Dame Ouest